-The Company has a repurchase agreement that bears interest at 250 basis points over LIBOR.
+The Company also had a repurchase agreement that bore interest at 250 basis points over LIBOR.
 In June 2009, the Company amended this facility extending the maturity to June 2010, with a one year extension option.
 In June 2010, the Company exercised the option, extending the maturity to June 2011.
-In addition, the amendment includes the removal of all financial covenants and a reduction of the committed amount reflecting the one asset currently financed in this facility.
-During the year ended December 31, 2010, the Company paid down approximately \$1.4 million of this facility.
-At December 31, 2010, the outstanding balance under this facility was approximately \$1.0 million.
+In addition, the amendment included the removal of all financial covenants and a reduction of the committed amount reflecting the one asset financed in the facility.
+In June 2011, the Company repaid the facility in full.